gondwanasoft/fitbit-widget-template/README.md

 For help with widget development, post in the [Fitbit SDK forum](https://community.fitbit.com/t5/SDK-Development/bd-p/sdk) or [Discord](https://discord.com/channels/355793206182412290/799557720758943754).

-## Acknowledgement and Other Examples
+## Acknowledgements and Other Examples

 The approach to widget creation presented here was developed collaboratively between [BarbWire](https://github.com/BarbWire-1) and Gondwana Software, with input from [Sergio Morchón Poveda](https://github.com/SergioMorchon).